Uttammsapk/Uttammsapk/README.md

 - 👋 Hi, I’m @Uttam D.
 - 👀 I’m interested in learning new coding languages.
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning and wprking on python, html, css, javascrpit
 - 💞️ I’m looking to get internship as a freshman student of CS.
 - 📫 You can reach me through my Email.